 More exterior views:

 1935 - The stage end of the theatre is on the left and the San Pedro City Hall is on the right.
 It's a September 9 view taken on the occasion of the groundbreaking for a new post Office.
-The Daily Breeze file photo appears with Sam Gnerre's 2015 article "Time stands still at the San Pedro Post Office."
+The Daily Breeze file photo appeared with Sam Gnerre's now-vanished 2015 article "Time stands still at the San Pedro Post Office."
 Thanks to Bruce Dunseth for spotting the article and sharing the photo in a 2023 post on the Southern California Nostalgia private Facebook group.

 1939 - A fine view of the theatre running "Honolulu," a February release.
 Thanks to Ann Hubbell Tompkins for locating the photo taken by John F. Brown.
 His business, Brown Studio, was located at 717 S. Pacific in San Pedro.